jamesob/docker-bitcoind/README.md

 [![Docker Stars](https://img.shields.io/docker/stars/jamesob/bitcoind.svg)](https://hub.docker.com/r/jamesob/bitcoind/)
 [![Docker Pulls](https://img.shields.io/docker/pulls/jamesob/bitcoind.svg)](https://hub.docker.com/r/jamesob/bitcoind/)

-*Running a full node ain't never been so easy!*
+A Docker configuration with sane defaults for running a fully-validating Bitcoin node, based on [Alpine Linux](https://alpinelinux.org/).

-A Docker configuration with sane defaults for running a full validating Bitcoin node.
+**Warning:** older versions of this Dockerfile were based on Ubuntu and included all build dependencies, but due to the ridiculous size of the resulting image I've moved to binaries downloaded to Alpine Linux.
+If I've screwed up your development workflow somehow, file an issue and we'll get it fixed.

 ## Quick start